maglietti/explore-ai3/guides/ai3-sql/ignite3-sql-guide.md

 ╚════════╧═══════════════╧════╧═════════════╧═══════════════════╧═════════════════╧══════════════════════╝
 ```

+> [!TIP]
+> **Checkpoint**: Verify that all tables appear in the system.tables output with their proper zones and colocation settings before proceeding to the next section.

 ## Inserting Sample Data

 Now that we have our tables set up, let's populate them with sample data.

 ### Adding Artists and Albums

 Let's start by adding some artists.
-Exit the `swl-cli>` by typing `exit;`.
-Then load the current store catalog form the sql data file.
+Exit the `sql-cli>` by typing `exit;`.
+Then load the current store catalog from the sql data file.

 ```bash
 sql --file=/opt/ignite/downloads/current_catalog.sql